gustavosilveiragss/bin-monitor/api/README.md

-# Espetinho API: Actix Web API with Diesel and PostgreSQL
+# Bin Monitor API: Actix Web API with Diesel and PostgreSQL

 This is the repo for the API to handle the espetinho for Alcance Social